Method for detector description transformation to Unity and application in BESIII: Further development of applications

 \section{Further development of applications}

-Once the detector geometry and its visualization attributes are constructed in Unity, various applications can be further developed on top of it.
-The characteristics of Unity, including fantastic visual effects, mutli-platform support and VR~\cite{VR} or AR~\cite{AR} devices integration, makes it convenient to develop event display tool, detector status monitoring software, and VR/AR applications for scientific research and education.
+Once the detector geometry and its visualization attributes are constructed in Unity, various applications can be further developed.
+The characteristics of Unity, including fantastic visual effects, multi-platform support, and VR~\cite{VR} or AR~\cite{AR} device integration, make it convenient for developing event display tools, detector status monitoring software, and VR/AR applications for scientific research and education.